3.1: Pan Idræt

-In the autumn months of 2014, the chair of Copenhagen Mermates (Pan Idræt’s swimming group), Søren Aare Jensen (member of Pan Idræt’s board) and Lars Henriksen (chair of Copenhagen Pride), sat down together to prepare a project draft, partly for the OutCity initiative, partly for to seek political support for bids on WorldPride and EuroGames, and not least financial support to write and run the bidding process.
-It was also in this context that a theme competition was launched, which ended with the now well-known message: #YouAreIncluded.
+In the autumn months of 2014, the former chair of Pan Idræt, Paul Brummitt, Søren Aare Jensen (member of Pan Idræt’s board) and Lars Henriksen (chair of Copenhagen Pride), sat down together to prepare a project draft, partly for the OutCity initiative, partly for to seek political support for bids on WorldPride and EuroGames, and not least financial support to write and run the bidding process.

 From April 2015, Pan Idræt’s chair, Carsten Friis Overby, was also involved in the work, which resulted in the formation of the project organisation Happy Copenhagen, which is jointly owned by Copenhagen Pride and Pan Idræt, to run the work of the joint event on behalf of the two owners’ associations.
 In April, Wonderful Copenhagen also declared its support for the project and wrote a statement of support, which was attached to a formal application to the Mayor for financial support for bidding and settlement.

 On 6 May 2015, the founding general meeting of Happy Copenhagen was held with the election of a board of directors consisting of three representatives of Copenhagen Pride and three representatives of Pan Idræt.
-The association’s first chairperson was Mads Kildegaard.
+The association’s first chairperson was Paul Brummitt.